John-Olav Einemo

 John-Olav Einemo (born 10 December 1975) is a Norwegian retired mixed martial artist.
 He is also a Brazilian Jiu-Jitsu practitioner, with the highlight of his career being the win in the ADCC Submission Wrestling World Championship in 2003 (88–98 kg weight class).
 He is the only man to defeat multiple-time BJJ champion Roger Gracie in the ADCC Submission Wrestling World Championship tournament.
 He holds a black belt in Brazilian Jiu-Jitsu.

 Mixed martial arts career

 Early career

 Einemo made his professional MMA debut in the year 2000.
 He fought for a number of promotions in Finland and the Netherlands, quickly amassing an undefeated record of 4–0.
 He made his Japanese debut in 2003 for the Shooto promotion in 2003.

-Einemo did not compete from 2003–2006 due to complications of contracting a flesh-eating bacterial infection on his left foot following surgery.
+Einemo did not compete from 2003 to 2006 due to complications of contracting a flesh-eating bacterial infection on his left foot following surgery.
 He completely recovered and returned to fighting in early 2006.
 He experienced his first professional loss in PRIDE Fighting Championships where he lost to Fabrício Werdum by unanimous decision at Pride 31.